 - Visual Culture: History

-Your second year will focus on skills in a project based environment, exploring ways of thinking to excel in animation.
-You will become increasingly confident with professional approaches and terminology, making links with animation practitioners, global and national competitions and agencies.
+You’ll focus on developing skills in a project-based environment, exploring ways of thinking to help you excel in animation.
+You’ll become increasingly confident with professional approaches to animation and module content will extend your theoretical and technological capabilities within the subject.
+Your studies will be enriched through links with animation practitioners and agencies as well as the chance to take part in global and national competitions and live projects set by outside agencies.

 You’ll study modules such as: